 Since starting in the pool industry in 1999, I've always used sodium bicarbonate (baking soda) to raise total alkalinity and sodium carbonate (soda ash) to raise pH.
 The only the exception to this rule is if BOTH the total alkalinity and pH are low.
 Then of course, baking soda is my go-to product.

 Can Baking Soda Save Me Money?

 In short, absolutely YES!!
-Being that baking soda is simply sodium bicarbonate, and you can easily find it in your grocery store for a fraction of the price you'd pay for Alkalinity Decreaser at your local pool store.
+Being that baking soda is simply sodium bicarbonate, and you can easily find it for a fraction of the price you'd pay for Alkalinity Decreaser at your local pool store.
 So go buy some baking soda and get your pool's alkalinity in check.